 Oil-fueled boilers and heating systems are popular in areas where there isn't ready access to natural gas.
-They also allow the homeowner to use renewable fuels and some companies are even offering mixes of heating oil and biodiesel, which produces less pollution than heating oil alone.
-However, these systems have their share of quirks and issues.
-Knowing how to diagnosis some issues yourself means not always having to call in the professionals when a simple solution can get you in that hot shower faster.
+They also allow the homeowner to use renewable fuels; some companies are even offering mixes of heating oil and biodiesel, which is derived from biological matter and isn't technically a fossil fuel, although it produces as much atmospheric pollution.
+Whether the fuel is oil, biodiesel or a mixture, systems have their share of quirks and issues, and if you know how to diagnosis some issues yourself you won't have to call in the professionals when a simple solution can get you in that hot shower faster.

 Make certain that all the power switches on the oil burner are set to "on."
 Also check the heating circuit fuses and the circuit breaker itself.
 These can be tripped if there's a surge to the electrical system, even if it has nothing to do with your boiler.